The best camera rain covers in 2025: keep your camera and lens dry when it's wet

 What is a rain cover?

 A rain cover for a camera is a protective cover made from waterproof material that shields your camera and lens from rain, snow, and other moisture.
-This enables you to continue shooting in wet conditions, without allows you to shoot in adverse weather conditions without compromising the safety of your gear.
-Note, though, that they are not designed for submerging in water.
-If you want to do that, see our guide to the best underwater housings for cameras and phones.
+This enables you to continue shooting in adverse weather conditions without compromising the safety of your gear.
+However, they are not designed for submerging in water!
+For that, see our guide to the best underwater housings for cameras and phones.

 Camera rain covers should still allow you to have access to the main camera controls when fitted (Image credit: Future)

-How do I choose the right rain cover for my camera?
+How do I choose the right rain cover?

 A good rain cover will do a lot to keep your camera dry, but be aware that rain covers come in various sizes and designs to accommodate different camera models and lens combinations.
 Most are designed for use with pro DSLRs and mirrorless cameras with equally large lenses; smaller setups are likely to be swallowed by excess material, making them tricky to operate.
 So think carefully about buying a cover that's the optimal size for your camera.

-A rain cover won’t do much to stop droplets forming on the front of your lens.
-That’s a problem best solved by fitting your lens hood.
-Also, threading your camera’s strap outside a rain cover will get it wet and compromise water resistance.
+A rain cover won’t do much to stop droplets from forming on the front of your lens.
+That’s a problem best solved by fitting your lens hood and wiping away drops with a lens cloth or cleaner.
+Be aware that threading your camera’s strap outside a rain cover will compromise water resistance.
 A cover with an integrated strap is a much better solution.

 See also our guide to the best underwater housings for cameras and phones, and our rundown of the best portable hides for photography